kevasesk/synapsys/README.md

     *   **JavaScript:** For handling user interaction and API communication.
 *   **Machine Learning Model:**
     *   **BERT (Bidirectional Encoder Representations from Transformers):**  A powerful pre-trained model (`prajjwal1/bert-tiny`) is used to generate contextual embeddings from the input text.
-    *   **Logistic Regression:** A simple yet effective classification model is trained on top of the BERT embeddings to predict the sentiment.
+    *   **Logistic Regression:** A simple yet effective classification model is trained on top of the BERT embeddings to predict the sentiment and spam.

 ## How It Works